rolandwalker/window-end-visible/README.markdown

 ## Explanation

-Window-end-visible.el has no user-level interface, and is only useful when programming Emacs Lisp.
+`window-end-visible.el` has no user-level interface, and is only useful when programming Emacs Lisp.

 This library provides the function `window-end-visible`, which